-Accident reports in the United States can be generally searched online by state.
+Accident reports in the United States can generally be searched online by state.
 For example, the Ohio Department of Public Safety (ODPS) permits the public to access traffic collision data with the intent of making it easier to find your own records.

-If you are wondering about how to look up an accident report and cannot find your report online, you might need to go to the police station to see your accident report.
+The ODPS also has a web portal to view crash reports, state patrol reports, and crash statistics.
+If you are wondering about how to look up an accident report or cannot find your report online, you might need to go to the police station to see your accident report.

-If your Accident Report is Not Yet Online, Contact the Police
+If Your Accident Report Is Not Yet Online, Contact the Police

-If you cannot find your accident report through the ODPS crash report web portals, you might need to get in touch with the officer or police department who filed the report to check on its status.
+If you cannot find your accident report through the ODPS crash report web portals, you might need to get in touch with the officer or police department that filed the report to check on its status.

 - Date of the accident